 Although course credits from FLVS Global are widely accepted at institutions around the world, it is important that you check with your educational institution, or school of record, to confirm that FLVS course credits will be accepted before you register for classes.

-Foreign Language Course Policy
+World Language Course Policy

-Voice activities are REQUIRED in FLVS Global School foreign language courses.
+Voice activities are REQUIRED in FLVS Global School world language courses.
 Students cannot pass these courses unless they submit audio recordings of their voice activities.
 Students need to ensure they have the proper tools to record and submit audio clips to their instructor for grading.

-FLVS Global School
+FLVS Global School – Direct to Consumer

 Face-to-face Professional Development Training